amigne/ZosTeroPs/README.md

 **Note**: Unknown or syntactically incorrect preprocessing elements are ignored and left as is (understand they are not substituted).

-## Credits
-And now, give back to Caesar what belongs to Caesar: The idea of developing ZosTeroPs is consecutive to the discover of the [Tim Dorssers' ZTP project](https://github.com/tdorssers/ztp).
-This may explain some resemblance of the GUI or some code reuse.
-Tim's work as well as ZosTeroPs are both under MIT license.

 ## Releases
 * v0.0.4 (under development)